qmk/qmk_firmware/docs/custom_quantum_functions.md

 ## Keyboard Pre Initialization code

-This is ran very early on in the startup, even before the USB has been started.
+This runs very early during startup, even before the USB has been started.

 Shortly after this, the matrix is initialized.